boblaros/data-science-yandex-praktikum/taxi-orders-prediction/README.md

 # Taxi Order Prediction Project

+## Client
-**Client**: "Chotenkoye Taxi"
+"Chotenkoye Taxi"

+## Data
-**Data**: Historical data on taxi orders at airports
+Historical data on taxi orders at airports

+## Client Request
-**Client Request**: Attract more drivers during peak load times
+Attract more drivers during peak load times

+## Project Goal
-**Project Goal**: Develop a machine learning model to predict the number of taxi orders for the next hour
+Develop a machine learning model to predict the number of taxi orders for the next hour

+## Model Quality Criterion
-**Model Quality Criterion**: The RMSE metric value on the test set should be no more than 48
+The RMSE metric value on the test set should be no more than 48

 ## Conclusion